How a 30-year-old German song became a hit on TikTok in China | DW | 16.12.2021

 Then came the call from his record company telling him how successful the song was on Chinese social media platforms.
 A flood of emails and interview requests followed — including from China.

 "I can't understand it," Achim Reichel told DW.
-He is glad that he is no longer 30 years old, "then maybe I would take off."
+He is glad that he is no longer 30-years old, "then maybe I would not have been so grounded."

 At age 16, the music-lover founded the band The Rattles in 1960.